fortuneglobe/types/README.md

 ## Description

 Basic type classes wrapping scalar values to create types in applications.
-These classes are meant to be extended by appropriate named type classes.
+These classes are declared `abstract` and must be extended by appropriate named type classes in your application.

 ## Requirements